davidshq/garden/content/currently/currently-reading.md

 - Sue Johnson.
 Hold Me Tight.
 - Steve Silberman.
 NeuroTribes: The Legacy of Autism and the Future of Neurodiversity.
 - Anne Wilson Schaef.
 Meditations for People Who May Worry Too Much.
+- Ernest Kurtz, Katherine Ketcham.
+The Spirituality of Imperfection: Storytelling and the Search for Meaning.

 ## Reading.
 - Neil Gaiman.
 Norse Mythology.